 I asked my sister if she’d like to do the tour again and she eagerly agreed.
 All I wrote in my journal after this year’s visit was that the tour and tasting were great, lasting almost two hours.
 I liked it even more than the first time, in part because our guide was so enthusiastic and provided detailed information on the winery which has been in the Mazzei family since the 15th century.
 We started outside the modern facility where the harvest was in full swing and grapes were being sorted.
 Then we went to the fermentation area where our guide explained the gravity system Fonterutoli uses for moving wine through the tanks, saving energy.
 In the lowest level where the barrels are stored and the wine begins the aging process, she described each type of barrel and how and why it’s used.
 On our first tour our guide told us that the new facility was specifically designed to take advantage of the effect of the surrounding limestone and the water flowing through it to keep the cellar at the correct temperature for aging.
 However our guide this time said that this system was basically serendipitous; that initially the owners were unsure what do with all the water flowing past the walls, eventually designing a system for gathering the water and taking it to a pool outside the facility.
 It’s fascinating to look out the glass wall on one end of the cellar area at the lime stone and flowing water.

 We finished with generous pours of four wines in their lovely tasting rooms.
-We didn’t order wine to ship though, since the price has gone up substantially.
+We didn’t order wine to ship though, since the price has gone up substantially from our last visit.

 Castello di Brolio